sampullman/hacker-tracker/README.md

 - Pnpm is used for package management
 - Vite is used for dev servers and production bundling

-The React frontend has several pages:
+The React frontend includes:

-- Splash page with some details about app features
+- ✅ Splash page with app features and signup CTA (completed)
-- Sign in/register modal
+- 🔄 Sign in/register modal (planned)
-- Tracking page, with a list of active trackers
+- 🔄 Tracking page, with a list of active trackers (planned)
-- Create tracker modal
+- 🔄 Create tracker modal (planned)
-- Admin page with users, keywords,
+- 🔄 Admin page with users, keywords (planned)

 ### Frontend